uArm-Developer/uArm-Python-SDK/doc/api/swift_api.md

 Send cmd sync
 :param msg: cmd, example: G0 X150 F1000
 :param timeout: timeout of waiting, default is use the default cmd timeout
-:param no_cnt: don not add cnt prefix or not, default is False
+:param no_cnt: do not add cnt prefix or not, default is False
 :return: result
 ```